St James' Church, Stirchley

 St James' Church is a redundant Anglican church in Stirchley, Shropshire, England.
-Stirchley was formerly a separate village but is now part of the new town of Telford.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 The churchyard is designated as a Scheduled ancient monument.

 History

 The church was built in the 12th century.
 In about 1740 the masonry of the nave and tower was encased in brick, and the tower was heightened.
 A north aisle was added in 1838 for the use of the workers in the local Old Park Ironworks, owned by Thomas Botfield.
 The church was declared redundant on 1 November 1975, and was vested in the Churches Conservation Trust on 30 March 2006.

 Architecture

 Exterior

 The plan of the church is simple, consisting of a nave with a north aisle, a chancel, and a west tower.
 The chancel is in Norman style, and constructed in squared yellow sandstone blocks.
 The nave and tower are in Georgian style, and constructed in red brick with sandstone dressings.
 The chancel has round-headed lancet windows, and one south window with Y-tracery.
 In the nave there are two round-headed windows, and there a more round-headed windows in the north aisle.
 The tower is in three stages.
 In the bottom stage is a round-headed west doorway, and above it in the middle stage is a large round-headed window.
 The top stage has round-headed bell openings on each side.
 On the summit of the tower is a pyramidal roof with a finial and a weathervane.